 League play takes place at the Centennial Park sand volleyball courts on Thursday nights starting at 6 p.m. or Sunday nights at 4 p.m.
 This is a “call your own” league, so no referee will be provided.
 Thursday and Sunday Leagues will run separately and will have both B (competitive) and C (recreational) divisions available.
-Registration fees vary by league.
-Register
+View costs, dates and register here.

 Bags League is played on Wednesday evenings at Centennial Park’s basketball court.
 The league has space for 16 two-person teams.
-Registrants must sign up as a team; individuals will not be taken.
-Bags League will start June 3 and should be completed by Aug.12.
-Teams may be split into competitive and recreational divisions.
-The registration fee is $48.15.
-Register
+Registrants must sign up as a team; individuals will not be accepted.
+View costs, dates and register here.

 Pickleball Clinic - Intermediate

 Pickleball League is played on Monday evenings at the Fox Creek Park Pickleball Courts.
 The league has space for 16 two-person teams.
 Registrants must sign up as a team; individuals will not be taken.
-Pickleball League will start June 8 and should be completed by Aug.
-17. Teams may be split into competitive and recreational divisions depending on numbers.
-The registration fee is $48.15.
-Register
+Teams may be split into competitive and recreational divisions depending on numbers.
+View costs, dates and register here.

 Trips & Activities

 For any questions regarding adult activities and trips, contact Danae Edwards at 515-978-0007 or email dedwards@Waukee.org.
 Payment is due upon registration to reserve a spot for trips.
-Cancelations must be made THREE WEEKS prior to the date of the trip to receive a full refund.
+Cancellations must be made THREE WEEKS prior to the date of the trip to receive a refund.

 Nothing Compares to the Iowa State Fair Day Trip

 Do you like taste-testing everything on a stick or seeing the Butter Cow at the Iowa State Fair?
 How about strolling through the homemade crafts and quilts?
-Take a trip to the 2020 Iowa State Fair for Older Iowans Day on Wednesday, Aug.
-19. Don’t worry about fighting traffic because the bus will drop the group off inside the gates right next to the Elwell Family Food Center.
+Take a trip to the Iowa State Fair for Older Iowans Day.
+Don’t worry about fighting traffic because the bus will drop the group off inside the gates right at Gate 15.
 The $25 fee includes transportation and admission.
-Register by Monday, Aug.
-10.
+Register here.